-I’m a fourth-year PhD student at the University of Minnesota and am fortunate enough to work in GroupLens Research, advised by Professor Loren Terveen.
+I’m a PhD candidate at the University of Minnesota and work in GroupLens Research, advised by Professor Loren Terveen.
 My current research interests lie broadly in HCI and social computing.
-More specifically, I’ve studied the domain of peer-production systems such as Wikipedia, Wikidata and OpenStreetMap.
-Recently, I’ve been interested in quality issues in systems where standardization of structured data is vital such as OpenStreetMap.
-Given that geography intrigues me, I’ve found the volunteered geographic information (VGI) produced in OpenStreetMap, a “geo-wiki”, to be a particularily interesting context to do my research in.
+More specifically, I’ve studied the domain of peer production systems such as Wikipedia, Wikidata and OpenStreetMap.
+Recently, I’ve been interested in quality issues in systems where standardization of structured data is vital such as OpenStreetMap and Wikidata.
+I’ve been fortunate to have my work published at peer-reviewed venues including CHI, CSCW, and OpenSym.

 As an undergraduate student, I researched programming languages with Associate Professor Eric Van Wyk, specifically developing techniques to adapt traditional parser-generators for a class of languages where whitespace is valid syntax (i.e. Python).
 This work was done specifically in the context of Copper, a parser generator developed in Professor Van Wyk’s lab.